 Place breaded eggs on a plate until you have enough done for one batch.
 (2-6 depending on the size of your air-fryer.).

-Set the scotch eggs on the bottom of your air fryer basket.
+Liberally spray the breaded eggs with non-stick cooking spray or olive oil mist, and set them in the air-fryer basket.
 Be sure to leave generous space around each one for air to circulate.

 Air-fry eggs for 12 minutes, turning halfway through for more even browning.